Africa

 Wildlife Holiday Brazil: Jaguars Pantanal + Amazon Birding + Meeting of Waters

-Brazil: Amazon + Pantanal (Porto Jofre) + Rio
+Brazil: Iguassu + Pantanal (Porto Jofre) + Amazon Lodge + Rio

 Per person sharing